iammahesh09/Angular-Tutorials/README.md

 	Structural Directives
 	---------------------

-		Structural directives are responsible for HTML layout. typically by adding, removing, or manipulating DOM.
+		- Structural directive is used to change the DOM layout by adding and removing DOM elements.

-		Angular has a few built-in structural directives such as 'ngIf', 'ngFor', and 'ngSwitch'
+		- Angular has a few built-in structural directives such as 'ngIf', 'ngFor', and 'ngSwitch'

 		NgIf Directive